Mariusz Jargielo Counselling & Psychotherapy

 " A safe, supportive space to process, heal and grow..."

-My name is Mariusz Jargielo, and I am a BACP Accredited Person-Centred Counsellor and Psychotherapist, offering sessions in-person in Clydebank and online across the UK.
+My name is Mariusz Jargielo, and I am a BACP Accredited Person-Centred Counsellor and Psychotherapist, offering sessions in-person in Clydebank, Glasgow and online across the UK.

-I have a particular interest and experience in working with trauma, anxiety, grief and loss, as well as helping people process and adapt to major life transitions.
+I have a particular interest and experience in working with trauma, anxiety, grief and loss, as well as helping clients process and adapt to major life transitions.

-Loss and change are an inherent part of life, but when they happen to us, they can feel overwhelming.
+Loss and change are an inherent part of life, but when they happen to us, they can feel overwhelming and deeply unsettling.
 I have experienced many changes and losses myself, and I know how important it is to have someone you can trust to talk to in a safe and supportive space.
-Counselling was life-changing for me, and now, as a counsellor, seeing people grow and find new ways forward through their difficulties is deeply meaningful to me.
+Therapy was life-changing for me, and now, as a psychotherapist, seeing people grow and find new ways forward through their difficulties is deeply meaningful to me.

-As a Person-Centred Counsellor and Psychotherapist, I offer a compassionate non-judgemental space where you can feel heard, valued and understood.
-I believe that you have an inherent drive to fulfil your potential and heal.
-My role is to walk alongside you, offering empathy, acceptance and genuine connection that can help you to gain clarity, build self-trust and move toward personal growth and healing.
+As a Person-Centred Counsellor and Psychotherapist, I offer a compassionate, non-judgemental space where you can feel heard, valued and understood.
+I believe that each person has an inherent capacity for growth, healing and self-understanding.
+My role is to walk alongside you, offering empathy, acceptance and genuine connection that can help you gain clarity, build self-trust and move toward meaningful change.

-I also incorporate into my work Mearns’ “configurations of self” to help you to identify various “parts” or “selves” that emerge in different circumstances.
-My practice is also influenced by Attachment theory, The Dual Process Model of Grief, The Meaning Reconstruction and Continuing Bonds Theory.
+I also incorporate Mearns’ “configurations of self” to help identify the different parts of ourselves that can emerge in response to life experiences and relationships.
+My practice is additionally influenced by Polyvagal Theory, Attachment Theory, The Dual Process Model of Grief, Meaning Reconstruction and Continuing Bonds Theory.

 I currently offer in-person sessions in a therapy room in Clydebank, as well as online sessions across the UK via Google Meet.
 I offer counselling sessions in both English and Polish, so you can choose the language that feels most natural and comfortable for you.